shihabmi7/rest_webservice/README.md

 ## Deploy

 Deploying REST web service is easier than anything.
 Simply create a war file of your project.
 Then put that war file in your tomacat's webapps folder.
 At last restart the tomcat server.
 That's it.
+__Note:__ If you use any external libraries (e.g. *.jar files) then you have to add them from _Deployment Assembly._ Deployment Assembly is available in project properties.
+To add jar files click on _Add_ then click on _Java Build Path Entries_.
+If you can't see anything here then you have to add them in _Java Build Path_ first.

+CHEERS :)
+SHOHRAB